NHH-Data-Sci/R00_Data_Sci_Course_Launch/CC04_JSON_Files_Basics_And_Purposes.md

 A JSON "object" is simply a group of key-value pairs, grouped inside of curly braces { }.

 ---
+### 📎 A Note on Indentation in JSON

+When working with **JSON files**, indentation and line breaks make the file easier for **humans** to read — but they aren't necessary for the computer.

+✅ These two are functionally **identical**:

+<pre> ```json {
+    "name": "Jordan",
+    "grade": 11,
+    "interests": ["basketball", "coding", "music"]
+  } ``` </pre>

+-and-

+{"name":"Jordan","grade":11,"interests":["basketball","coding","music"]}

+##👀 The second version is much easier for us to read because of:

+- Line breaks

+- Indentation

+But remember:

+What really matters is the structure — the organization into key-value pairs and objects.
+JSON doesn't care about spaces or hard returns!

+---

 ## 🎯 Why do we use JSON?